tyconsulting/ExpertsLiveUSA2019/README.md

 ### Azure Blueprint

 **Hub environment**
 The sample blueprint used in this demo was developed by Tao and it is published at Alex Frankle's GitHub repo (Alex is a PM at the Azure Blueprint product team).
-You can find it [HERE](https://github.com/ajf214/personal-arm-templates/tree/master/Example%20Blueprints/managementSubConfig).
+You can find it [HERE](https://github.com/tyconsulting/ExpertsLiveUSA2019/tree/master/Blueprint/managementSubConfig).

 **Spoke environment**
 This sample blueprint was developed by Alex and will deploy a net VNet in the spoke subscription and configure the VNet peering accross 2 subscriptions by using Azure Managed Identities.
+You can find it [HERE](https://github.com/tyconsulting/ExpertsLiveUSA2019/tree/master/Blueprint/Blueprint-VNET-peering)

 **Import Blueprints**
 To import the blueprint into your Azure environment, you must use the PowerShell script ***Manage-AzureRMBlueprint.ps1***, which is located at the [PowerShell Gallery](https://www.powershellgallery.com/packages/Manage-AzureRMBlueprint).